taneltorn/CoverHunterFolkERA/README.md

 2. Run your query data through extract_csi_features.
 In the hparams.yaml file for the feature extraction, turn off all augmentation.
 See data/covers80_testset/hparams.yaml for an example configuration to treat covers80 as the query data:<br> `python3 -m tools.extract_csi_features data/covers80_testset`<br>
 The important output from that is full.txt and the cqt_feat subfolder's contents.
 3. Run the evaluation script:<br>
-`python3 -m tools.eval_testset egs/covers80 data/covers80_testset/full.txt data/covers80_testset/full.txt -plot_name="tSNE.png"`
+`python3 -m tools.eval_testset egs/covers80 data/covers80_testset/full.txt data/covers80_testset/full.txt -plot_name="tSNE.png" -dist_name='distmatrix'`

 CoverHunter only shared an evaluation example for the case when query and reference data are identical, presumably to do a self-similarity evaluation of the model.
 But there is an optional 4th parameter for `query_in_ref_path` that would be relevant if query and reference are not identical.
 See the "query_in_ref" heading below under "Input and Output Files."

-To use the optional t-SNE plot output your query and reference files must be identical.
+The optional `plot_name` argument is a path where you want to save the t-SNE plot output.
+Note that your query and reference files must be identical in this case (to do a self-similarity evaluation).

+The optional `dist_name` argument is a path where you want to save the distance matrix and ref labels so that you can study the results separately, such as perhaps doing custom t-SNE plots, etc.

 See the "Training checkpoint output" section below for a description of the embeddings saved by the `eval_for_map_with_feat()` function called in this script.
 They are saved in a new subfolder of the `pretrained_model` folder named `embed_NN_tmp` where NN is the highest-numbered epoch subfolder in the `pretrained_model` folder.